 20 seconden handen wassen?
 Dit zijn de leukste liedjes om dat te timen

-Zangeres Gloria Gaynor kwam er bijvoorbeeld achter dat haar hitsong ‘I Wil Survive’ precies in die categorie past, en dat kon ze niet laten liggen.
+Zangeres Gloria Gaynor kwam er bijvoorbeeld achter dat haar hitsong ‘I Will Survive’ precies in die categorie past, en dat kon ze niet laten liggen.
 Ze postte een video van zichzelf op het sociale medium TikTok, waarop ze haar handen wast terwijl ze ‘I Will Survive’ zingt.
 “Ik wil zo veel mogelijk mensen aansporen om dit ook te doen”, zegt ze daarna.
 “Zo verzetten we ons samen tegen corona!
 Zet je video online met de hashtag #IWillSurviveChallenge en wie weet zie ik hem dan wel passeren!”

 Sindsdien gingen vele Twitteraars op zoek naar gelijkaardige nummers, en de resultaten mogen er zijn!